 - We use your personal data to perform our online services.
 For example, we make your personal data and policy available within your secure personal account and save your settings preferences.

 We strive to offer you the very best products and services that make your life as easy as possible.
 We only send you messages containing news and offers from the VIVAT group that are relevant to you.
 We use several different digital media to send you our messages.
-These include e-mail, apps, social media and your personal account.
-We may, for example, send you messages informing you about the latest developments, news, promotions, competitions, loyalty programmes, general offers and our new or existing products or services.
+These include email, apps, social media and your personal account.
+We may, for example, send you messages about the latest developments, news, promotions, competitions, loyalty programmes, general offers and our new or existing products or services.